socialmedia-class/socialmedia-class.github.io/assignmentA.md

 - Academic Research: Any interesting studies?
 Any useful datasets?
 - and any other things you think are important

-#### For datasets, you should choose a widely-used dataset that many researchers have reported experiments on, you may focus on:
+#### For datasets, you should choose a widely-used dataset that many researchers have reported experiments on (for example SNLI or SQuAD), you may focus on:

 - Describe the dataset, what is the task / motivation?
 - Present one-or more (state-of-the-art) methods that have used on this dataset.